 Adoration is the first act of the virtue of religion.
 To adore God is to acknowledge, in respect and absolute submission, the "nothingness of the creature" who would not exist but for God.
 To adore God is to praise Him and humble oneself, as Mary did in the Magnificat, confessing with gratitude that He has done great things and holy is his name (cf. Luke 1:46-49).
 The worship of the one God sets man free from turning in on himself, from the slavery of sin and the idolatry of the world.
 (CCC 2097).

 In 2014 Sophia Institute Press published Kathleen’s book, Praying for Priests: A Mission for the New Evangelization, a treatise on prayer.
-In 2015, Sophia Institute Press commissioned Kathleen to write their Year of Mercy book, God's Healing Mercy written for personal or group reflection it features divine mercy in Scripture and the lives of the Saints for healing and holiness.
+In 2015, Sophia Institute Press invited Kathleen to write God's Healing Mercy: Finding Your Path to Forgiveness, Peace & Joy.
+Learn more in the "About Us" section.

 The words of Elizabeth to Mary are pearls of wisdom, "Blessed are you who believed that what was spoken to you by the Lord would be fulfilled" (Luke 1: 45).
 Mary is the model of faith for all women.
 Not all woman will become biological mothers but all women are called to become spiritual mothers who give life to souls.
 Woman are God's chosen life-bearers.